alonzoc1/Getting-and-Cleaning-Data-Source-Project/readme.md

 -----
 This project assumes the UCI HAR Dataset is downloaded and extracted, and run_analysis.r is placed in it's root directory ("./UCI HAR Dataset/run_analysis.r")

-By running "run_analysis.r" in the proper directory, you are creating: "./UCI HAR Dataset/tidy.csv", a dataset made from "cleaned_raw", containing the average of each variable in it for each activity and each subject
+By running "run_analysis.r" in the proper directory, you are creating: "./UCI HAR Dataset/tidy.txt", a dataset made from "tidy", containing the average of each variable in it for each activity and each subject

 Also included in this package is a file "codebook.md", which contains a description of the "tidy.csv".